shivannis/xandr-docs-public/xandr-docs/articles/invest/creative-types.md

 # Microsoft Invest - creative types

-You can host a variety of creative types with
-Xandr or traffic them through third-party ad servers.
+You can host a variety of creative types with Microsoft Advertising or traffic them through third-party ad servers.

 We support the following creative types: